Job Descriptions of President and Other Academic Officers

 The Vice President for Student Affairs is Mr. Marc Burnett.

-The Vice President for Planning and Finance is Dr. Claire Stinson.
+The Vice President for Planning & Finance is Dr. Claire Stinson.

-The Associate Vice President for Planning and Finance is responsible for the fiscal operations of the University.
+The Associate Vice President for Business & Fiscal Affairs is responsible for the fiscal operations of the University.
 These responsibilities include budget preparation and implementation; financial reporting; maintenance of the University's accounting records; investments; accounting for federal, state, and local grant funds; accounts payable and receivable; maintenance of internal and federal loan awards; receipting of student fees and other miscellaneous funds; and provides support for and/or serves on University councils and committees as appointed by the President.

-The Associate Vice President for Planning and Finance is Mr. Jeff Young.
+The Associate Vice President for Business & Fiscal Affairs is Mr. Jeff Young.

 Vice President for University Advancement